IngmarBitter/defenders/md/Salvation/Baptism.md

 * *baptism-completes-faith:* this is an exception to the rule.
 However, at least it demonstrates that the new believer should be baptized right away.

-#### Acts 18:24-28 Apollos, believer + fervent in the Spirit, taught about water baptism, but not baptized
+#### Acts 18:24-28 Apollos, believer + fervent in spirit, taught about water baptism but was not baptized

 !!!
     A Jew named Apollos, a native Alexandrian, an eloquent man who was powerful in the use of the Scriptures, arrived in Ephesus.
-This man had been instructed in the way of the Lord; and being fervent in spirit, he spoke and taught the things about Jesus accurately, although **he knew only John’s baptism**.
+This man had been instructed in the way of the Lord; and being fervent in spirit, he spoke and taught the things about Jesus accurately, although **he knew only John's baptism**.
 He began to speak boldly in the synagogue.
 After Priscilla and Aquila heard him, **they took him home and explained the way of God to him more accurately**.
 When he wanted to cross over to Achaia, the brothers wrote to the disciples urging them to welcome him.
 After he arrived, he greatly helped those who had believed through grace.
 For he vigorously refuted the Jews in public, demonstrating through the Scriptures that Jesus is the Messiah.

-* *obedient-faith:* since Apollos was already a strong believer and filled with the Holy Spirit, Priscilla and Aquila did not see a need for him to be baptized in the name of Jesus, however they explained it to him. -- A little strange that they did not insist he needed to be baptized in Jesus name, but at least it makes clear that it was not a salvation issue for Priscilla and Aquila. -- Or they did baptize him in the name of Jesus, but Luke did not see it as important enough to include in his writing, again matching better with obedient-faith than baptism-completes-faith.
+* *obedient-faith:* since Apollos was already a strong believer and filled with the Holy Spirit, Priscilla and Aquila did not insist for him to be baptized in the name of Jesus, however they explained it to him. -- A little strange that they did not insist he needed to be baptized in Jesus name, but at least it makes clear that it was not a salvation issue for Priscilla and Aquila. -- Or they did baptize him in the name of Jesus, but Luke did not see it as important enough to include in his writing, again matching better with obedient-faith than baptism-completes-faith.

 * *baptism-completes-faith:* this is also an exception to the rule.
 Possibly Apollos was baptized in Jesus name by Priscilla and Aquila, but it was simply not recorded in this passage. *...
 Although it seems that after pointing out that Apollos knew only the baptism of John and his knowledge being corrected it would be quite fitting to report that he then was baptized in Jesus name if that really happened.*

-#### Acts 19:1-7 Holy Spirit received in Corinth not during water baptism but after
+#### Acts 19:1-7 Holy Spirit received in Ephesus not during water baptism but after

 !!!
     1​ While Apollos was in Corinth, Paul traveled through the interior regions and came to Ephesus.
 He found some disciples  2 and asked them, “Did you receive the Holy Spirit when you believed?”
-    “No,” they told him, “we haven’t even heard that there is a Holy Spirit.”
+    “No,” they told him, “we haven't even heard that there is a Holy Spirit.”
     3 “Then what baptism were you baptized with?” he asked them.
-    “With John’s baptism,” they replied.
+    “With John's baptism,” they replied.
     4 Paul said, “John baptized with a baptism of repentance, telling the people that they should believe in the One who would come after him, that is, in Jesus.”
     5 When they heard this, they were baptized in the name of the Lord Jesus.
 6 And when Paul had laid his hands on them, the Holy Spirit came on them, and they began to speak in other languages and to prophesy.
 7 Now there were about 12 men in all.

-These disciples of Christ believed but did not have the Holy Spirit and only had John's baptism.
-Paul baptized them in Jesus name and they still did not have the Holy Spirit.
-It was given only after a subsequent laying of hands on them by Paul.
+These disciples of Christ believed but did not have the Holy Spirit; they had only John's baptism.
+Paul baptized them in Jesus's name, and they still did not have the Holy Spirit.
+It was given only after a subsequent laying on of hands by Paul.

 * *obedient-faith:* This passage describes both, water baptism in Jesus name and receiving of the Holy Spirit, and they are not happening at the same time, resonating with obedient-faith, not baptism-completes-faith.
 Still, it is a strange passage, as it describes the people as disciples and believers but apparently, when starting to believe it did not trigger receiving the Holy Spirit.
 Maybe because their belief was sincere but based on too much false or incomplete information.
 Then Paul corrected their confusion and after both, the baptism and the laying on of hands, their faith was firm obedient faith so the Holy Spirit was given.